Harasz/use-async-modal/README.md

 ```

-As a hook argument we pass an object with properties `Component` which is our modal component. `showModal` is a function that return promise with our value passed to function `onResolve` in `Dialog` component. `modalPortals` is an array containing Portals of opened modals.
+As a hook argument we pass an object with properties `Component` which is our modal component. `showModal` is a function that return promise with our value passed to function `onResolve` in `Dialog` component.

 More [examples](https://github.com/Harasz/use-async-modal/tree/main/examples) of usage.